369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/linear-regression-multiple-variable/README.md

 Now lets look into another method to get gradient decent to work efficiently, the learning rate alpha (𝞪)

-Here is teh gradient decent update rule
+Here is the gradient decent update rule
 ```
 	𝜣𝑗 := 𝜣𝑗 - 𝞪 𝟃/𝟃𝑗 J(𝜣)
 ```

-And we are going to elarn how to choose the learning rate 𝞪
+And we are going to learn how to choose the learning rate 𝞪

-Forst, here is a way to make sure gradient decent is working correctly.
+First, here is a way to make sure gradient decent is working correctly.
 The job of gradient decent is to find a value of 𝜣 that minimises the cost function J(𝜣)
 ```
 	min J(𝜣)